 Filipino tax returns are due by April 15th, the same as for Americans who live in the US.
 The Filipino equivalent of the IRS is called the BIR (Bureau of Internal Revenue), and the Filipino tax return form is called BIR Form 1700, or BIR form 1701 if you’re self-employed.

 Filipino income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
-You can find information on Filipino income tax rates here.
+Filipino income tax rates range from 0% to 35%.